lizygeogy/docs/docs/quickstartlaunchfpa.md

    - Click **Save.**
    - Click **launch** to launch the application.![](images/applications/quickstart_launch/launchfpa.png)

-## Fraud Prevention Application's Data Generator
+## Launch Test Data Generator Application

 1. Create **New Configuration** for the OmniChannelFraudPreventationDataGenerator.
 2. Go to **Develop** > **Application Packages > + new configuration.**